Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Introduction

-Alternatively, the full SED may be fit using an SED modeling code that includes an AGN component \citep[e.g.,][]{Ciesla2015,Chang2017,Lanzuisi2017,Dietrich2018,Leja2018,Pouliasis2020,Ramos2020,Yang2020}. \cch{Such SED modeling codes generally assume that AGN contribute negligibly to cold-dust emission longward of $\sim 100$ \micron, and rely on SED model libraries generated by performing RT on AGN torus models.
+Alternatively, the full SED may be fit using an SED modeling code that includes an AGN component \citep[e.g.,][]{Ciesla2015,Chang2017,Lanzuisi2017,Dietrich2018,Leja2018,Pouliasis2020,Ramos2020,Yang2020}.
+Such SED modeling codes generally assume that AGN contribute negligibly to cold-dust emission longward of $\sim 100$ \micron, and rely on SED model libraries generated by performing RT on AGN torus models.
 The resulting SEDs include hot dust emission from the torus \emph{but not potential AGN-powered cold dust emission on host-galaxy scales by construction}, even though UV/optical photons emitted by the accretion disk or IR photons from the torus can in principle heat ISM dust directly and/or by progressive attenuation and re-radiation at longer wavelengths.
-That this possibility is realized in some systems is suggested by results indicating that the host galaxy can be responsible for a non-negligible fraction of the ing column density in some AGN (\citealt{Hickox2018} and references therein).
-The origin of the far-IR emission in galaxies hosting luminous AGN has been debated over the past few decades (e.g., \citealt{Downes1998,Page2001,Franceschini2003,Ruiz2007,Kirkpatrick2012,Kirkpatrick2015}).
-Over the years, a growing body of literature has been making the case for AGN-powered FIR emission in QSOs (e.g., \citealt{Sanders1989,Yun1998,Nandra2007,Petric2015,Schneider2015,Symeonidis2016,Symeonidis2017,Symeonidis2018})}; however, other works find conflicting results (e.g., \citealt{Stanley2017,Shangguan2020,DiMascia2021}).
+That this possibility is realized in some systems is suggested by results indicating that the host galaxy can be responsible for a non-negligible fraction of the obscuring column density in some AGN (\citealt{Hickox2018} and references therein).

+The origin of the FIR emission in galaxies hosting luminous AGN has been debated over the past few decades (e.g., \citealt{Downes1998,Page2001,Franceschini2003,Ruiz2007,Kirkpatrick2012,Kirkpatrick2015}).
+Over the years, a growing body of literature has been making the case for AGN-powered FIR emission at wavelengths $\gtrsim100\,\mu$m in QSOs (e.g., \citealt{Sanders1989,Yun1998,Nandra2007,Petric2015,Schneider2015,Symeonidis2016,Symeonidis2017,Symeonidis2018}); however, other works find conflicting results (e.g., \citealt{Stanley2017,Shangguan2020,DiMascia2021}).
+Spatially resolved observations of heavily obscured nearby systems find that a significant fraction of the galaxy-integrated FIR/sub-mm emission can originate from very small regions (e.g., $\lesssim15\,$pc for Arp 220; \citealt{Scoville2017}), suggestive that deeply dust-obscured AGN power this emission (as it is unlikely that a star-forming region forming stars at a rate $\ga 100\,\mathrm{M_\odot\,yr^{-1}}$ would be this compact).
+However, the fact that these nuclear regions can be opaque well into the FIR makes it difficult to conclusively identify the power source, and how to infer the amount of host-galaxy, kpc-scale dust heating due to AGN emission is unclear.